vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/geopolitics/articles/aizawa_seishisai/Anti-Foreignism_Western-Learning/4_Aizawa_and_His_New_Theses.md

 As civilization (jimbun) steadily progresses, even barbarians partake of its blessings and learn [the technique of] creating religious injunctions and precepts to guide their peoples.
 Their towering fortresses surrounded by deep moats are a far cry from their crude huts and tents of yesteryear; their huge warships and cannon are a vast advance over their mounted bowmen of bygone days.
 31

 For Westerners as well as for Japanese, "civilization" had progressed in a linear and cumulative fashion.
-32 The biggest difference between earlier barbarians and those of today, Aizawa argued, was the unity and strength that contemporary Westerners derived from Christianity and Islam:
+32 The biggest difference between earlier barbarians and those of today, Aizawa argued, was the unity and strength that contemporary Westerners derived from Christianity and Islam+++(5)+++:

-In eras past, their only means of winning and maintaining obedience among their vast hordes was to lure with promises of booty and to intimidate with displays of force.
+> In eras past, their only means of winning and maintaining obedience among their vast hordes was to lure with promises of booty and to intimidate with displays of force.
 As a result, those hordes lacked integration and permanence.
 But now the religions (kyōho) of Islam and Christianity have provided Western leaders with these two elements and more.
-Today, each barbarian tribe, while maintaining its own territory, allies

-110The World Situation

-itself with all others to convert the entire world to their religion.
+Today, each barbarian tribe, while maintaining its own territory, allies itself with all others to convert the entire world to their religion.
 This is indeed a far cry from the past.

+110

 33